Where do I go for a land severance (consent)?

 Where can I get a copy of the County Official Plan or local municipal Official Plans?

 Copies of the County Official Plan may be obtained by contacting the Planning and Development Office at 519.524.8394, extension 3, or may be viewed online.
-Each of the nine local municipalities within the county has its own Official Plan and Zoning By-laws to regulate land use; copies may be viewed by contacting the local municipal office or the Planning and Development Department.
-The municipalities of Ashfield-Colborne-Wawanosh, Bluewater, Central Huron, Howick, Huron East, South Huron and Town of Goderich have made copies of their Official Plan and By-laws available online.
+Each of the nine local municipalities within the County has its own Official Plan to regulate land use; copies may be viewed by contacting the local municipal office or the Planning and Development Department.
+The municipalities of Ashfield-Colborne-Wawanosh, Bluewater, Central Huron, Howick, Huron East, Morris-Turnberry, North Huron, South Huron and Town of Goderich have made copies of their Official Plan available online.

 What is a Zoning By-law and where can I find the one for my local municipality?

 A Zoning By-law controls the use of land in your community.
 It specifies the permitted uses of land (e.g. commercial or residential) and the required standards (i.e., building size and location) in each municipality’s different land use zones.
 Each of the nine local municipalities within the County has its own Zoning By-law to regulate land use; copies may be viewed by contacting the local municipal office or the Planning and Development Department.
 The municipalities of Ashfield-Colborne-Wawanosh, Bluewater, Central Huron, Howick, Huron East, Morris-Turnberry, North Huron, South Huron and Town of Goderich have made copies of their Zoning By-laws available online.